-WE WILL NOW EXAMINE in greater detail one of the main aspects of the opposition that at present exists between the Eastern and the Western mentalities, and which, more generally speaking, coincides with the opposition between the traditional and the anti-traditional outlooks, as we have already explained.
-From one point of view-the one that is most important-this conflict reveals itself in the form of an opposition between contemplation and action, or, more strictly speaking, in a difference of opinion as to their relative importance.
-There are several different ways in which the relation between them can be regarded: are they really contraries, as seems to be the most general opinion, or are they not rather complementary to one another; or is not their relationship really one of hierarchical subordination rather than of co-ordination?
-Such are the various aspects of the question, and these aspects correspond to so many points of view, which, though far from being of equal importance, can all be justified in some respects, since each one of them corresponds to a certain order of reality.
+WE will now go more closely into one of the main aspects of the opposition that at present exists between the Eastern and the Western mentalities, and which, more generally speaking, coincides with the opposition between the traditional and the anti-traditional outlooks, as we have already explained.
+From one point of view, and that one of the most important, this conflict reveals itself in the form of an opposition between contemplation and action, or, more strictly speaking, in a difference of opinion as to their relative import-There are several different ways in which the relation between them can be regarded: are they really contraries, as seems to be the most general opinion, or are they not rather complementary to one another; or is not their relation in reality one of subordination rather than of co-ordination?
+Such are the various aspects of the question, and these aspects correspond to so many points of view, which, though far from being of equal importance, can all be justified in some respects, and correspond each to a certain order of reality.

-We will begin with the shallowest and most outward point of view, that which consists in treating contemplation and action as being purely and simply opposed to one another, as contraries in the true sense of the word.
-It is beyond dispute that such an opposition does to all appearances exist; and yet, if this opposition were absolutely irreconcilable, there would be complete incompatibility between contemplation and action, and they could never be found together.
-But in fact this is not so; there is not, at least in normal cases, a people, nor possibly an individual, that can be exclusively contemplative or exclusively active.
-What is true is that there are two tendencies, the one or the other of which must almost inevitably predominate, so that the development of the one seems to take place at the expense of the other for the simple reason that human activity, in the widest sense of the term, cannot exert itself equally in all realms and all directions at the same time.
-It is this that gives the appearance of opposition; but a reconciliation must be possible between these contraries, or so-called contraries; as a matter of fact, one could say the same for all contraries, which cease to be such as soon as they are viewed from a higher level than the one where their opposition has its reality.
-Opposition or contrast means disharmony or disequilibrium, that is to say something which, as we have already made clear, can exist only from a relative, particular, and limited point of view.
+We will begin with the shallowest and most external point of view, which consists in treating contemplation and action as purely and simply opposed to one another, as contraries in the true sense of the word.
+It is beyond dispute that such an opposition does exist to all appearances; and yet, if this opposition were absolutely irreconcilable, there would be complete incompatibility between contemplation and action, and they could never be found together.
+But in fact this is not so; there is not, at least in normal cases, a people, and possibly not an individual, that can be exclusively contemplative or exclusively active.
+What is true is that there are two tendencies, one or the other of which must almost inevitably predominate, so that the development of the one seems to take place at the expense of the other, for the simple reason that human activity, in the widest sense of the term, cannot exert itself equally in all realms and all directions at one and the same time. this that gives the appearance of opposition; but a reconciliation must be possible between these contraries, or so-called contraries; and as a matter of fact one could say the same for all contraries, which cease to be such as soon as they are viewed from a higher level than the one where their opposition has its reality.
+Opposition or contrast means disharmony or disequilibrium, that is to say something which, as we have already made sufficiently clear, can exist only from a relative, particular and limited point of view.